 Some repeater keepers have turned off the repeaters for a period of time in an attempt to discourage their abuse.
-However other repeater keepers appear unwilling to take any action to control the repeater activity and this may give an impression that the bad behaviour is condoned.
-Furthermore some repeater keepers appear unable to monitor their own repeaters and investigations are being conducted into the requirements of the NoV over this aspect of repeater keeping so that accurate advice may be issued under these circumstances.
+Some repeater keepers appear unable to monitor their own repeaters and investigations are being conducted into the requirements of the NoV over this aspect of repeater keeping so that accurate advice may be issued under these circumstances.

-Ofcom policy dictates that enforcement within hobby radio is of lower priority than issues affecting protected, emergency services or safety of life issues.
+Ofcom consider that enforcement within hobby radio is of lower priority than issues affecting protected, emergency services or safety of life issues.
 This can lead to situations where AROS has full knowledge of the source of a specific problem, but no formal enforcement activities are being undertaken.

-Mark Jones G0MGX, AROS Coordinator
+Mark Jones G0MGX, AROS & IW Coordinator